SUI-Components/adevinta-spain-components/components/abtesting/optimizelyXExperiment/README.md

 - isActive: true when a decision has been made by optimizely.
 - isDefault: true when the chosen variation is the default one.
 - isVariation: true when the chosen variation is not the default one.
+- isVariationA: true when the choosen variation is A.
+- isVariationB: true when the choosen variation is B.
+- ...
+- isVariationN: true when the choosen variation is N.
 - isWrapped: true when the current component has OptimizelyXExperiment as a parent (direct or not).
 - variationId: The variationId of the chosen variation.
 - variationName: The variationName of the chosen variation (more about this below).